tanaynistala/geo-guide/_country-guides/IND.md

 # Meta-gaming

+Street View in India has been a bit of a roller coaster ride, if we’re being honest.
+But in late July 2022, Google officially rolled out official street view coverage in partnership with various local companies.
+Due to government regulations, Google was required to use imagery captured by local companies, resulting in a lower resolution than you’re used to seeing in other South Asian countries, like Bangladesh, Bhutan, and Sri Lanka.
+This can help you tell India apart from those two countries, especially in the cities of Chennai and Kolkata, which each use the same script as Sri Lanka and Bangladesh, respectively (see [Language](#language)).

 As of early August 2022, coverage in India is limited to a small selection of Indian cities:

 - Ahmednagar `MH`